 Yes.
 In a press conference for the movie, the real Jeff Bauman said that Miranda Richardson did a great job as his mom, Patty, accurately depicting the roughness of her character.
-He said that the scene with him in the back of the car and them arguing really happened.
-He also recalled times when he'd be sleeping and his mom would come banging on the door drunk, waking him up.
+He also recalled times when he'd be sleeping and his mom would come banging on the door drunk, waking him up like in the movie.
+"She liked to drink.
+Some in the family want to make more of it than that like maybe she needed drinking to take the edge off," Bauman wrote in Stronger, "but that was the way I always saw it: Mom liked to drink.
+Never during the day, but every night."
 He said that when his mom saw the movie she was upset that they made her apartment look so dirty when she's not a dirty person in real life.

 Yes.
 Bauman could not escape the constant attention from the media and the public, who viewed him as a hero and the embodiment of "Boston Strong".
 The catchphrase became the rallying cry to unite Boston and the United States after the attack.
 Watch Jeff Bauman wave a Boston Strong flag before a Bruins hockey game.
 Bauman turned to alcohol and partying to numb the pressure, something that was hard for him to see depicted in the movie.